UK economy heads for recession

 Labour has accused the government of focusing too much on spending cuts rather than boosting growth as a way to reduce record public debt levels, which breached the one trillion pound barrier in December.

-Economists are generally split as to whether the economy will continue to contract in early 2012, but all stress that any decline will be modest compared to the record 7.1 percent fall in output in the last recession in 2008-09.
+Economists are generally split as to whether Britain's economy will continue to contract in early 2012, but all stress that any decline will be modest compared to the record 7.1 percent fall in output in Britain's last recession in 2008-09.

 Many economists have noted signs of improvement in the United States and even the euro zone, where Germany's key Ifo business climate index rose the third month in a row, signalling the largest economy of the euro area was avoiding recession.